spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-intro.md

 *   Minimizes its footprint within the cluster, resulting in limited external network traffic when no changes occur.
 This attribute presents opportunities for cost savings.

-By installing the Ocean Controller, you can effortlessly integrate Ocean with your Kubernetes cluster, leverage event-driven efficiency, ensure high availability, and optimize your infrastructure management.
+By installing Ocean Controller Version 2, you can effortlessly integrate Ocean with your Kubernetes cluster, leverage event-driven efficiency, ensure high availability, and optimize your infrastructure management.

 ## Supported Operating Systems